DiscoverAtlanta.com homepage

 The SkyHike at Stone Mountain Park is a sure to impress your kids.

-The massive dome monadnock just outside the city is a centerpiece of many a Atlantan’s childhood.
+The massive dome monadnock just outside the city is a centerpiece of many an Atlantan’s childhood.
 The jaw-dropping view from the top after ascending Stone Mountain by foot, the souvenir pressed penny, the Skylift, and — of course — the nighttime laser show (and fireworks) are all in a day’s adventure at this tried-and-true Atlanta landmark.
 Let’s not forget the scenic railroad trek around the mountain, either.

 Kids these days can get even more out of the trip to Stone Mountain Park: Now, there’s the quarter-mile SkyHike loop of suspended wooden bridges that offers endless combinations of routes for all skill levels (the super challenge is 40-feet high).
 The Geyser Towers playground/water park combo features thrilling tunnels and winding bridges made of rope placed perfectly above the excitement of a gushing geyser.